MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Windows.md

 ### Prerequisites

-To enable PowerShell remoting over WinRM, the following prerequisites need to be met:
+To enable PowerShell remoting over WSMan, the following prerequisites need to be met:

 * Install the [Universal C Runtime](https://www.microsoft.com/download/details.aspx?id=50410) on Windows versions prior to Windows 10.
   It is available via direct download or Windows Update.